Spot Trading vs Leverage Trading: What Is The Difference?

 The difference between Spot Trading and Leverage Trading

-The true difference between the spot market and the leveraged market is the borrowed funds you receive from your broker while leverage trading.
 In spot markets, you do not receive any extra funding from your broker and you can only trade with the money you have deposited into your account.
-While in the leveraged market you gain access to extra buying power through funds that the broker lends you in an automatic way which is the big difference.

 When trading the spot market you are essentially buying or investing in the true underlying asset, for example, a stock or a cryptocurrency.
-The opposite happens when you invest in leveraged markets where you are only buying a contract that mirrors the price of the real asset.

 Key takeaways

-Of course, when investing through a broker that offers leverage you can choose to leave it at 1:1 leverage and only invest your own money.
-Keep in mind though that some leveraged brokers will automatically add leverage to your position size and the only way you control your risk is through the position size.
+Keep in mind though that some leveraged brokers will automatically add added buying power to your position size and the only way you control your risk is through the position size.

 Related: What is the broker benefit of giving leverage?